webhooksite/docs/docs/custom-actions/action-types.md

 In both the *input* and the *value* fields, variables will be replaced (including Global Variables from the Control Panel), so you can compare e.g. JSONPath or Regex values - or even values from a previous HTTP request that was sent.

-Currently, two *actions* are provided: stop and continue. *Stop* will stop further action execution of the condition is a match. *Continue* will *only* continue further execution if the condition is a match, and otherwise stop.
+Currently, three *actions* are provided: use result, stop and continue. *Use Result* allows using the Condition result in further actions. *Stop* will stop further action execution of the condition is a match. *Continue* will *only* continue further execution if the condition is a match, and otherwise stop.

 The following "operators" are available: